MinKim14/ProbIP-ICCV2025/README.md

 - **PDN (Progressive Distribution Narrowing)**: A unique mechanism that gradually refines the motion distribution across layers to stabilize training and improve prediction quality across diverse motion types.

-- **Sensor Efficient**: Achieves SOTA results with just **6 IMUs**, and remains competitive with fewer sensors — ideal for real-world applications with hardware constraints.
+- **Sensor Efficient**: Achieves SOTA results with just **6 IMUs**, and remains competitive with fewer sensors, ideal for real-world applications with hardware constraints.
 ---

 ## 📊 Experimental Highlights